David-Astrobot/Molocky-Maze/README.md

 # Molocky-Maze
 Git Clone to Start!

-Goal: Find all the flags.
+Goal: Find and/or decrypt all the flags.

-Most of the flags are in the following format: {...}
+All of the flags are in the following format: {...}

 Hints will be posted, semi-frequently.